|

 née Douglas.

 Born January 25, 1919, Punta de Este, Uruguay.
-Died July 18, 2016 Hamilton,
+Died July 18, 2016, Hamilton,

 where she was raised.
-She married Craig Cooper an officer in the Royal
+She married Craig Cooper, an officer in the Royal

-Canadian Air Force in March 1945.
-During the War she joined the women’s
+Canadian Air Force, in March 1945.
+During the Second World War (1939-1954) she joined the women’s

-Royal Naval Service known as the WRENS.
+Royal Naval Service known as the 'WRENS'.
 She worked as a decoder at Britain’s

 Bletchley Park Code Breaking Facility where she became an officer.
 She